Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: 1D Atomic Chain vs. 1D PXP model

-The Rydberg blockading regime can be realized from \eqref{eq:hamiltonian_Rydberg_long_range}, if the repulsive vdW interaction energy is much higher than other energy scales of the system.
+The Rydberg blockading regime can be realized from Eq.~\eqref{eq:hamiltonian_Rydberg_long_range}, if the repulsive vdW interaction energy is much higher than other energy scales of the system.
 In such a scenario the system can be described by a simpler effective Hamiltonian obtained by perturbative arguments \cite{Bluvstein_doi:10.1126/science.abg2530}.
 In order to understand how accurately, the effective Hamiltonian in a constrained Hilbert space represents the dynamics of the full system as depicted by Eq.~\eqref{eq:hamiltonian_Rydberg_long_range}, we first focus on the paradigmatic PXP chain with site-dependent detunings $\Delta_j$ (henceforth referred to as the PXP+Z model) and the related fully interacting long-range model.
-The fully interacting long-range Hamiltonian for the 1D chain is the one dimensional analogue of Eq.~\eqref{eq:hamiltonian_Rydberg_long_range}, whereas in the limit $V_0 \gg \Delta_j,\Omega$ the low-energy effective Hamiltonian reads
+The fully interacting long-range Hamiltonian for the 1D chain is the one dimensional analogue of Eq.~\eqref{eq:hamiltonian_Rydberg_long_range}.
+In the limit $V_0 \gg \Delta_j,\Omega$ the low-energy effective Hamiltonian reads \cite{Bluvstein_doi:10.1126/science.abg2530}

 Here the double sum in the equation above is over all pairs of sites which are not nearest neighbors of each other.
-If the parameters $V_0,\Omega,\Delta_j$ are such that $V_0 \gg \Delta_j,\Omega \gg V_0/2^6$, then the repulsive interaction term in \eqref{eq:Rydberg-chain-lowenergy-effective} is extremely small and the evolution of the system is entirely captured by the PXP+Z model.
-Such a situation is achieved by taking $\Delta_j,\Omega\sim1$ and $V_0=10\Omega$, in which case the condition $V_0 \gg \Delta_j,\Omega \gg V_0/2^6$ is satisfied in an order of magnitude sense.
-If, however, $V_0/2^6$ is not negligible compared to $\Delta_j,\Omega$, then the repulsive interaction term is going to play a significant role in the approximate evolution of the full system and needs to be considered.
-This is the case if, for example, the parameters are such that $V_0 \gg \Delta_j,\Omega \gg V_0/3^6$ and we can only neglect long-range interactions at distances greater than two lattice separation units, in which case the Hamiltonian \eqref{eq:Rydberg-chain-lowenergy-effective} further simplifies to a short-range interacting Hamiltonian with the following form
+If the parameters $V_0,\Omega,\Delta_j$ are such that $V_0 \gg \Delta_j,\Omega \gg V_0/2^6$, then the repulsive interaction term in Eq.~\eqref{eq:Rydberg-chain-lowenergy-effective} is extremely small and the evolution of the system is entirely captured by the PXP+Z model.
+Such a situation is in pratice achieved when $\Delta_j,\Omega\sim1$ and $V_0=10\Omega$, in which case the condition $V_0 \gg \Delta_j,\Omega \gg V_0/2^6$ is satisfied in an order of magnitude sense.
+However when $V_0/2^6$ is not negligible compared to $\Delta_j,\Omega$, the repulsive interaction terms play a significant role in the approximate evolution of the full system and needs to be considered.
+This is the case if, for example, the parameters are such that $V_0 \gg \Delta_j,\Omega \gg V_0/3^6$ and we can only effective ignore long-range interactions beyond two lattice separation units.
+In this case the Hamiltonian \eqref{eq:Rydberg-chain-lowenergy-effective} further simplifies to a short-range interacting Hamiltonian with the following form

-Here $j,j' \in \text{NN}_2$ means that the double sum only contains the $j,j'$ pairs which are separated by exactly two lattice separation units.
+Here $j,j' \in \text{NN}_2$ implies that the double sum is restricted to $j,j'$ pairs separated by exactly two lattice sites.